Defense for woman charged in Arizona killing focuses on guns

 Alexander and Arias dated for several months after meeting in the fall of 2006.
 She has said they split the following year, although Alexander would still invite her to his house for sex.

-During cross examination, prosecutor Juan Martinez poked holes in her version of events, showing she lied to friends, family and detectives to cover her tracks after the killing - even going so far as to send white irises to Alexander’s grandmother after his death.
+During cross examination, prosecutor Juan Martinez poked holes in her version of events, showing she lied to friends, family and detectives to cover her tracks after the killing, even going so far as to send Alexander text and email messages as if he were still alive.

-On Monday, Arias testified that she sent the flowers as the grandmother was the only member of her Alexander’s family that she had met, and that they had met on three occasions.
+Arias testified on Tuesday that she sent the messages as she did not believe at the time of Alexander’s death that it was possible to plead self defense.

-“She is the only member of his family that I ever met ...
-Obviously, I felt really awful and I felt that by not doing anything, it would have been worse.”
+“Following with the emails and things, I knew what happened was wrong.
+And my philosophy then is that it’s not OK to kill somebody under any circumstance,” she said.